ejlly/Mandelbrot_Fractal_Explorer/README.md

 ### Only tested on Linux

-Change the SAVE_FILE constant inside the bmp/sdl_input.h file to an existing path on your machine
+Change the SAVE_FILE constant inside the bmp/params.h file to an existing path on your machine.
+You may change WIDTH and HEIGHT to fit your screen

 Compile with make